CCHolmgren/uberscrewups/_posts/2013-12-24-categories.md

 ---
+date: 2013-12-24T23:30:09.000Z
 title: Categories
-date: 2013-12-24 23:30:09
-categories:
-- Foo
-- Bar
-- Baz
+categories: 'List [ "Foo", "Bar", "Baz" , "Test" ]'
+tags: notag
 ---

-This post contains 3 categories.
+This post contains 4 categories.
 Make sure your theme can display all of the categories.